 Scale Reliability

 Internal consistency of the subscales was assessed using Cronbach’s alpha, and Table 2 displays the alpha value for each lower-order facet in the US and UK samples separately.
 For the US sample, all facet scales demonstrated good internal reliability (α ≥ 0.80), with the exception of the responsibility subscale which showed lower (α ≥ 0.70) but acceptable reliability (Cortina, 1993).
 Likewise, in the UK sample order, self-control and industriousness also demonstrated good internal reliability (α ≥ 0.80), whereas responsibility again demonstrated lower but acceptable reliability (α ≥ 0.70).
-Internal reliabilities for traditionalism and virtue were lower in the UK sample compared to the US sample, but still within the acceptable range.
+Reliabilities for traditionalism and virtue were lower in the UK sample compared to the US sample, but still within the acceptable range.

 Factor Analysis